 - Increase access to and participation in the School Breakfast Program

 - Offer universal meals through the Community Eligibility Provision (CEP)

 - Maximize direct certification, program participation, and funding for successful meal programs.

-Contact Jessica Pino-Goodspeed, Child Nutrition Programs Specialist, for assistance.
+Contact Jessica Pino-Goodspeed, Manager, School Meals Policy & Engagement, for assistance.

 Stay up to date